Fairview Schoolhouse #1/Fairview Consolidated School

 Quarry Hall Road and Griffith Road, Worcester, PA

-Worcester Methacton Mennonite Meeting House was the second Community School created in 1771 and held as such until 1849.
-The German and English language was alternately instructed every two years “until the Trustees saw fit to change to the benefit of the community.”
+Methacton Mennonite Meeting House was the second Community School to be created in Worcester.
+It was begun in 1771 and continued until 1849.
+The German and English languages were alternately instructed every two years “until the Trustees saw fit to change to the benefit of the community.”

-The Methacton Mennonite Church community school became a common school in 1849 and continued as such until 1862 when it was relocated.
+The Methacton Mennonite Church community school became a common school in 1849 and continued under the direction of the Worcester School Trustees until 1862, when the church building was sold and the school was relocated to what is now the corner of Quarry Hall and Griffith Roads.
 Property was purchased from Jacob & Caroline Gaumer for $95 on July 13, 1861.
-It was then called Quarry Hole after a quarry almost adjacent to the school property.
-The community felt that title was not very “refined” and the name Quarry Hall followed.
-It was most likely renamed Fairview after a fire in 1896 that prompted the rebuilding of the structure on the same site but because it was in the village of Fairview it was often referred to as the Fairview School.
-The name was kept as Fairview during its time as a consolidated school for that area of the township until it was discontinued and sold in August 1947.
+It was then called Quarry Hole School, after a quarry almost adjacent to the school property.
+The community felt that name was not very “refined,” and the name Quarry Hall followed.
+It was most likely renamed Fairview after a fire in 1896 that prompted the rebuilding of the structure on the same site.
+Because it was in the village of Fairview, it was often referred to as the Fairview School.
+The name was kept as Fairview during its time as a consolidated school for that area of the township.
+The Fairview Consolidated School was discontinued and the building was sold in August 1947.

-The following is an incomplete chronology of teachers, class lists and events from the earliest records until the school was sold in 1947.
+The following is an incomplete chronology of teachers, class lists, and events from the earliest records until the school was sold in 1947.
 Class lists are often incomplete.
-Teacher ‘Reports to the Board of Directors’ occurred monthly.
+Teacher’s ‘Reports to the Board of Directors’ were made monthly.
 Students who did or did not appear on one list may have appeared or disappeared on another.
-Attendance, Progress and Deportment was tracked.
-Progress and deportment was listed as Very Good, Good, Average, Middling, Poor and Very Poor and Indifferent.
+Attendance, Progress, and Deportment were tracked.
+Progress and Deportment were listed as Very Good, Good, Average, Middling, Poor, Very Poor, and Indifferent.

 1849-1850 William Goshow